 – Slice the Leberkase in thin slices (1 inch or 1.5cm thick), or get them already pre-cut at your store.

 – Place the slices first in flour, followed by egg and finally bread crumbs.

-– Melt ghee (clarified butter) in a skillet and fry them on both sides.
+– Melt clarified butter/oil/butter in a skillet and fry them evenly on both sides.

 Serve the Schnitzel with mashed potatoes and/or potato salad.
-You also can place a fried egg on top.
-Tastes great with French Fries and a green salad.
+You also can place a fried egg on top which is called in Germany “Strammer Max”.